pivotal-cf-experimental/pat/README.md

  - Creates lots of apps, does not delete them.
 We normally make sure we're targetted at a 'pats' space and just cf delete-space the space after to get rid of everything.
  - Only supports basic operations so far (push via gcf, target + login + push via rest api)
  - GCF workloads assume single already-logged-in-and-targetted user
+ - Some of the features in the example configuration just don't work.